 - Political theories give answers of tough political questions

-- Allows one to think about relationship of government with people
+- Allows one to think about the relationship of government with people

 - Helps to examine Governments’ priorities